RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-type-code-with-state-strategy.md

 Create a static method in the state class.
 It will return an instance of the necessary subclass, depending on the value accepted.

 As you can see, here we are introducing a large <code>switch</code> operator.
-This is not great news, but once we are done with refactoring, this operator will be the only one in the code and will be run only when a type is changed.
+That's not great news, but once we are done with refactoring, this operator will be the only one in the code and will be run only when a type is changed.

-Let's compile and test to check for errors in code.
+Let's compile and test to check for errors in the code.

 Now we need to connect the created subclasses to <code>Employee</code> by modifying the access methods for the type code and constructor.